The NHL season is a nine-month feast for hockey fans with an 82-game regular season that climaxes with the Stanley Cup Final in mid-June.

 Some sportsbooks offer futures bets on whether a specific team will make the playoffs.
 Many of these NHL futures are available both before and during the season.

+Proposition bets, or props, are bets on specific occurrences during an individual game.
+For NHL games, you can bet on props such as whether a specific player will score a goal, total points by a specific player, total shots by one of the team, or team goals scored during a specific period, among others.
 As you can see, prop bets are generally separate from directly betting on the outcome of a game.
 You can bet on a Bruins player to score over 1.5 goals and win the bet even if the Bruins lose.

 Why is live betting so popular?
 One reason is that you can potentially find favorable odds during a game that wouldn’t be available before the game.
+This also means you can bet as the action takes place.

 DraftKings, FanDuel, and BetMGM all offer live betting on NHL games.
 FanDuel streams several out-of-market NHL games each day, so you can live bet while watching the game within the app.